 The Credit Crunch of 2008

 Taking a stand at the London Ideal Home Show in 2006 was a huge expense but thankfully it paid off so I returned for the next two years.
-Although 2008 was profitable, takings were down significantly and there was talk of a looming credit crunch that was making consumers and retailers very nervous.
+Although 2008 was profitable, takings were down significantly and there was talk of a looming credit crunch that was making consumers and retailers nervous.
 The newspapers were full of doom and gloom and whilst the shows I was doing remained busy, people were not spending anywhere near as much.

 Stone Mania had come a long way since that first day in Camden Market and I wasn't prepared to risk losing everything to something that was being predicted as the largest economic downturn for many years.
 I was sitting on a serious amount of stock and had paid deposits for retail stands at many regional shows but was concerned I made end up losing money.
-I wasn't prepared to risk losing everything that I had worked so hard for and every day was hearing about another business that had gone under.
+I wasn't prepared to risk losing everything I had worked so hard for and every day was hearing about another business that had gone under.
 Despite being an incredibly difficult decision, I cancelled all future shows and decided for the time being to trade solely online through my website.

 2007 London Ideal Home Show